Equifax Canada Privacy Statement

 You also have a right to access the other personal data belonging to you that is under our control subject to any legal restrictions or rights of refusal.
-Such a request for access must be made in writing stating the details of the personal data you are requesting to Equifax Canada’s Canada Privacy Office at Canada Chief Privacy Officer, Equifax Canada Co.
-5700 Yonge St., Suite 1600, Toronto ON M2M 4K2.
+Such a request for access must be made in writing stating the details of the personal data you are requesting to Equifax Canada’s Chief Privacy Officer, Equifax Canada Co., 5700 Yonge St., Suite 1600, Toronto, ON M2M 4K2.
 To ensure we disclose information to you only, with your request please include photocopies (front and back) of two (2) pieces of government issued identification so that we may verify your identity.

 Where your consent is required for credit information to be reported to Equifax Canada or received from Equifax, such consent is obtained from you by the source (e.g., credit grantor).
-You may request a free copy of your credit file from Equifax Canada for a full list of companies that have accessed your credit file and that are reporting information to Equifax Canada.
+You may request a free copy of your credit file from Equifax Canada, which will include information regarding third parties that have accessed your credit file or reported information about you to Equifax Canada.
 Please note that withdrawing your consent may affect your ability to continue to receive certain products and services from these companies.

 If you are a current customer of Equifax, in respect of consent directly obtained from you by us (e.g., to receive marketing communications) you may withdraw your consent here: Unsubscribe and Manage Preferences or by following the unsubscribe link included in the electronic communication.
 You are not able to opt-out of certain communications, including those relating to functions or features of our services, or technical or security notices.